jack8375/DPGP-AML/README.md

 # ([OAEI](https://oaei.ontologymatching.org/)'s Conference and Anatomy Datasets) readme
-The document provides the compiled .class files of the source code, test datasets for conference and anatomy, a library package for ontology parsing and matching, the compiled similarity matrix, and the WordNet tool.
+The document provides the source code and its compiled .class files, test datasets for conference and anatomy, a library package for ontology parsing and matching, the compiled similarity matrix, and the WordNet tool.
 ## 1.Environment Configuration
 This project is running on IntelliJ IDEA, with the SDK version set to Oracle OpenJDK version 17, and the SDK language configured as SDK default (17).
 ## 2.Parameter configuration